 - 2 tbsp milk (see note 3)

 - 1 Tbsp neutral-flavored oil (eg vegetable or rapeseed) – for greasing the pan

 1. Place a frying pan over a medium low heat with the oil.
 Use a brush or some paper towel to spread it out so the entire pan is covered.
 See note 1

 2. In a bowl whisk together the egg yolks, baking powder, flour, vanilla essence and milk until you have a smooth thick batter.

-3. In a separate bowl start to whisk the egg whites.
+3. In a separate bowl start to whisk the egg whites and lemon juice.
 See note 2.
 A little at a time add the sugar as you whisk.
 Keep going until you have stiff peaks.
 This meringue mix will make or break your pancakes so you need to make sure it’s thick enough (but don’t overwhisk or you’ll break the mixture)